 “Truck drivers drive more hours in a week than pilots fly in a month,” said Jacqueline S. Gillan, vice president of Advocates for Highway and Auto Safety.
 “Drivers are paid by the mile — that’s an incredible incentive to drive as far and fast as you can.”

 The NTSB also found that more than half of all single-driver trucking accidents occurred in the earliest hours of the day when the fewest number of cars are on the road: between 2 a.m. and 6 a.m.
 Three-fourths of those early morning accidents were found to be fatigued-related.

 NTSB has issued 34 recommendations regarding fatigue on the nation’s roads.
 Only 17 have been followed.
 One of the outstanding recommendations is a call to equip buses with data recorders that can track drivers’ hours of service.

 On a dark and desolate stretch of highway in the Four Corners region of Utah in 2008, a busload of skiers were returning from a three-day trip to the slopes of Telluride, Colo.
 Five hours into a long drive to Phoenix, the 71-year-old driver let his bus wander outside the lines of the two-lane highway.

 At about 8 p.m., the bus hit the guardrail, slid down an embankment and rolled into a drainage ditch.
 The 360-degree roll peeled the top off the Astro Stage Lines Motor Coach and tossed all but three of the 53 occupants into a snow-swept January night.
 Nine were killed, including five under age 18.
-The NTSB determined that driver fatigue played a key role in the accident.
+The that driver fatigue played a key role in the accident.